 People like to make up stuff and gossip has harmful effects.
 We know long-term stress causes perceptual distortions.
 Put these together and we have the perfect storm for unusual phenomena.

 Stress and thought distortions cause an increase in the report of unusual events.
-It is why cryptozoology creatures sightings increase.
-It is also , and it why conspiracies and pseudoscience claims increase.
+It is why we see an increase cryptozoology creatures sightings.
+It is also, and it is why conspiracies and pseudoscience claims increase.
 So, we need to learn how to manage them.

 To get a handle on this subject, we need to start with some definitions.
 This gives a way to dissect and explain the alternatives.
 We propose that if we know what causes it, and why they increase, then we can better manage the effects.
 Let’s look at some definitions to help define our subject.

 What is Cryptozoology All About?

 Crypto is a Latin word for hidden or secret.
 Zoology is the study of animals.
 The goal of this study is to learn about how and why animals behave, and their unique relationship to the environment.
 Cryptozoology is the search for the existence of mythological creatures.
 It starts with the same intent as science, it simply lacks evidence to support its claims.